mciwing/mciwing.github.io/docs/yolo/index.md

         video.release()
         ```

+#### Optical Character Recognition
-- **Optical Character Recognition (OCR)**: Recognizing and extracting printed or handwritten text from images, enabling machines to read and process written information.
+Recognizing and extracting printed or handwritten text from images, enabling machines to read and process written information.

 ???+ example "Example: OCR"